 - Drizzle a sheet pan or a flat baking tray with a small amount of olive oil.

-- Next chop the bacon.
-I like to roughly chop the bacon so into chunks of around 2-3cm so that it is quite meaty and the bacon doesn't burn.
-I find chopping the bacon with scissors is the easiest way to to do this.
+- Next, chop the bacon.
+I like to roughly chop the bacon into chunks of around 2-3cm so that it is quite meaty and the bacon doesn’t burn.
+I find chopping the bacon with scissors is the easiest way to do this.

 - Place the bacon pieces evenly over the vegetables.